Infections and Immunology

 Accreditation level: Consolidated group

-The research team is multidisciplinary and is made up of researchers of different profiles, which allows the development of clinical and preclinical research projects.
-In parallel, and thanks to the incorporation of engineers, we work transversally in new technological developments applied to monitoring and therapeutic innovation.
-The team works on projects where digital transformation, large volumes of data and elements of artificial intelligence are common to all of them.
+The research team is multidisciplinary and is made up of professionals with different profiles, which allows the development of both clinical and preclinical research projects.
+At the same time, and thanks to the incorporation of engineers, work is carried out in a transversal manner on the development of new technological solutions applied to monitoring and therapeutic innovation.
+In this context, digital transformation, the analysis of large volumes of data and the use of artificial intelligence tools are common elements in the group's different projects.

 Lines of research